Ulhasnagar Municipal Corporation: List of deputy mayors

-List of Chairman, Standing Committee
+List of chairman of the standing committee

 Overview

 The municipal corporation consists of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and police.
 Members from the state's leading various political parties hold elected offices in the corporation.

 Revenue sources

 The following are the Income sources for the Corporation from the Central and State Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.